akka/alpakka-kafka/docs/src/main/paradox/errorhandling.md

 ### Lost connection to the Kafka broker

-To fail a Alpakka Kafka consumer in case the Kafka broker is not available, configure a **Connection Checker** via `ConsumerSettings`.
+To fail a Alpakka Kafka consumer in case the Kafka broker is not available, configure a **Connection Checker** via @apidoc[ConsumerSettings].
 If not **Connection Checker** is configured, Alpakka will continue to poll the broker indefinitely.

 ## Failing producer